Follow CEPF Med:

 Sign up to the CEPF Med quarterly newsletter

-The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement (AFD), Conservation International (CI), the European Union, the Global Environment Facility (GEF), the Government of Japan, and the World Bank.
-Additional support in the Mediterranean Basin is provided by the MAVA Foundation.
-More information on CEPF can be found at www.cepf.net
+*The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, and the World Bank.
+Additional small grant funding to the Balkans sub-region has been provided by the MAVA Foundation.
+A fundamental goal is to ensure civil society is engaged in biodiversity conservation.

 CEPF is more than just a funding provider